Over one million people visit the West Coast of Vancouver Island each year.

 Sights, shopping and food, oh my…

-Why not start your trip off with an invigorating walk?
-There are so many great ones in and around the Harbour City.
+Start your trip off with an invigorating walk.
+There are so many great ones in and around Harbour City.
 To get you off on the right foot (so to speak), make sure to check out the Top 10 Nanaimo Walks.

 If you are looking for a bit of a unique adventure while in Nanaimo, take the foot passenger ferry from Maffeo Sutton Park and spend a few hours on Newcastle Island.